 - Need for More Crosswalks: There is a significant demand for additional crosswalks in various areas to enhance pedestrian safety. - Improved Sidewalks, Winter Maintenance, and Accessibility Enhancements: Respondents emphasized the need for better-maintained sidewalks, including addressing gaps, repairing existing pathways, and ensuring ADA compliance.
 Furthermore, maintaining clear sidewalks during winter is crucial for pedestrian safety, as many become impassable due to snow and ice.
-Additionally, enhancing accessibility for individuals with disabilities which includes installing curb ramps and ensuring sidewalks are navigable for wheelchairs. - Better Lighting: Improved lighting at intersections and along sidewalks is a common request to ensure pedestrian visibility and safety, especially at night.
+Additionally, there was frequent reference to enhancing accessibility for individuals with disabilities which includes installing curb ramps and ensuring sidewalks are navigable for wheelchairs. - Better Lighting: Improved lighting at intersections, mid-block crossings and along sidewalks is a common request to ensure pedestrian visibility and safety, especially at night.

-- Traffic Calming Measures: There are calls for implementing traffic calming measures such as speed bumps, narrower roads, and better signage to slow down vehicles in pedestrian-heavy areas. - Pedestrian Signals and Signage: Enhanced pedestrian signals, including countdown timers and flashing signs, are needed to make crossing streets safer for pedestrians. - Addressing Dangerous Intersections: Specific intersections have been identified as particularly dangerous for pedestrians, requiring immediate attention and redesign. - Enforcement of Traffic Laws: Better enforcement of existing traffic laws, such as no-turn-on-red rules and yielding to pedestrians at crosswalks, is necessary to improve pedestrian safety.
+- Traffic Calming Measures: There were multiple calls for implementing traffic calming measures such as speed bumps, narrower roads, and better signage to slow down vehicles in areas of high pedestrian activity. - Pedestrian Signals and Signage: Enhanced pedestrian signals, including countdown timers and flashing signs, are needed to make crossing streets safer for pedestrians. - Addressing Dangerous Intersections: Specific intersections have been identified as particularly dangerous for pedestrians, requiring immediate modification or redesign. - Enforcement of Traffic Laws: Better enforcement of existing traffic laws, such as no-turn-on-red rules, speed limit enforcement, and yielding to pedestrians at crosswalks, is necessary to improve pedestrian safety.